Whoops! Sony uploads entire film to YouTube instead of trailer

 When you see a title like Khali the Killer: Official Red Band Trailer Now on DVD & Digital, you expect a video that isn't more than two minutes long.

-However, Sony Pictures Entertainment seems to have accidentally uploaded the entire film to YouTube on Tuesday rather than just a teaser.
+However, Sony Pictures Entertainment seemed to have accidentally uploaded the entire film to YouTube rather than just a teaser.
+The link now leads to a blank video page, meaning Sony has taken the movie down after it remained up for hours on Tuesday.

 Khali the Killer is an under-the-radar release about a hit man in East Los Angeles.
 It stars Richard Cabral from the Lethal Weapon television series and the upcoming Mayans M.C.

-The trailer was supposed to promote the streaming and DVD versions of the movie, but those might be a hard sell if the full film remains online.
+The trailer was supposed to promote the streaming and DVD versions of the movie.
+That might have been a hard sell if the full film remained online, but it seems the window for a free viewing has now closed.

 In these days of clever online publicity moves, though, it's conceivable the whole-film upload is just a smart marketing stunt designed to shine light on a lesser-known movie.
 CNET contacted Sony Pictures to see whether the upload was accidental, but Sony hasn't yet responded.